iterorganization/IMAS-MATLAB/doc/doc_common/building_installing.rst

 Building and installing a single High Level Interface
 -----------------------------------------------------

-This section explains how to install a single High Level Interface.
+This section explains how to install a Matlab High Level Interface.
 Please make sure you have the :ref:`build prerequisites` installed.